slaskawi/vault-poc/README.md

 One or more unseal keys have been compromised.

 * Severity: High
-* Result: An attacker can seal/unseal the barrier and rotate the unseal keys, which could prevent access to barrier, but the data in the barrier is still secure
+* Result: An attacker can seal/unseal the barrier and rotate the unseal keys, which could prevent access to barrier, but the data in the barrier cannot be accessed
 * Action: Rotate the unseal keys, which will automatically rotate the gatekeeper key and revoke all existing gatekeeper tokens

+#### Access Key
+One or more access keys have been compromised.

+* Severity: High
+* Result: An attacker can generate an access token to read and write all data in the barrier, but cannot seal/unseal the barrier
+* Action: Rotate the access key and revoke any undesired access tokens that may have been generated

 #### Gatekeeper Token
 One or more gatekeeper tokens have been compromised.

 * Severity: Medium
-* Result: An attacker can seal/unseal the barrier and rotate the encryption key, but would not compromise the barrier
+* Result: An attacker can seal/unseal the barrier and rotate the encryption key, but the data in the barrier cannot be accessed
 * Action: Rotate the gatekeeper token

 #### Storage Backend